 1. Poor Knights Islands Marine Reserve, Northland

-It is a pretty good indication that the snorkelling has to be top-notch when the area is an internationally renowned dive site (pending World Heritage Site!) and highly rated amongst dive enthusiasts.
+It is a pretty good indication that the snorkelling has to be top-notch when the area is an internationally renowned dive site (pending World Heritage Site!) and highly rated amongst dive and scuba diving enthusiasts.
 The Poor Knights Marine Reserve has had many things to boast about in its 11 million years existence (!!) - originating from the remains of a group of ancient volcanoes it is made out of many tunnels, caves, archways, walls and impressive drop-offs.
 It is home to a diverse range of subtropical fish, unique to the area including the mosaic moray, Lord Howe coral fish and the spotted black groper and is made up of an abundance of gardens, kelp forests and gorgonian coral fields.

-The best thing about Poor Knights Islands snorkelling is that there are various areas that allow for different levels of abilities.
+The best thing about Poor Knights Islands snorkelling (and scuba diving) is that there are various areas that allow for different levels of abilities.
 The fish are well known for being extremely friendly making for a memorable trip, and if timed perfectly for the summer months squadrons of stingrays can be seen cruising through the waters.